New Restaurants in Newcastle for 2026

 25 Station Rd, South Gosforth, Newcastle upon Tyne NE3 1QD

 Babucho took over the site that was Loch Fyne a while back in Gosforth on the HIgh Street.
+Opened Feb 2025.

 The Old Church, West Ave, Gosforth, Babucho NE3 4ES

 Blacks Corner is the latest popup to appear in Fenwick, alongside Colmans.
+There is now also Fentimans Botanical Cafe, replacing what was similar but different Barbour cafe.

 107 Heaton Park Road

 Daveys is taking over the Cafe Flore site on 26 Market Street.
 Offering a sit down service as well as the usual breakfast bits etc. I shall give it a go when it opens.
+Finally opened in November 2025.

 26 Market St, Newcastle upon Tyne NE1 6EQ

 The former OG Longhorns is having a second go with Bubba’s BBQ ‘coming soon’.
+It opened on the Ouseburn in November 2025.

 Fluffy Fluffy is another Japanese pancake place on Grainger St, opened Jan 2025.